|

 The default

-Vista firewall is entirely sufficient in our opinion.
-We do not recommend
+Vista or 7 firewall is entirely sufficient in our opinion.
+We do not

-any 3rd party firewall software of any kind.
-The hardware firewall in
+recommend any 3rd party firewall software of any kind.
+The hardware

-your router and cable box is fine also!
-This can be used alongside your
+firewall in your router and cable box is fine also!
+This can be used

 3rd party